OSawani/python-project-3/README.md

 - __Target Audience__
     - Casual gamers
     - Fans of strategy games
+    - Individuals looking to improve their decision-making and planning skills.
+    - Players seeking a quick and accessible game experience via the command line.
     - Individuals interested in command-line applications

 - __User Stories__
-    - As a user, I want to easily understand how to play the game.
     - As a player, I want to enjoy a challenging and fair game.
+    - As a player, I want to be able to play Battleship in a digital format, so that I can enjoy the game without physical components.
+    - As a user, I want clear instructions on how to play the game, so that I can understand the gameplay without prior knowledge of Battleship.
     - As a player, I want to view the leaderboard and see my high scores.
+    - As a strategic player, I want the computer opponent to be able to play on different sizes of boards, so that the game remains engaging and competitive.

 [Back to Table of Contents](#table-of-contents)